George Collier: American War of Independence

 On 30 May, Collier joined the British assault on Stony Point, New York providing support for Sir Henry Clinton, sinking an American rebel ship carrying loot and supplies removed from the fort.
 One of the few naval commanders able to get along with Clinton, Collier also provided naval support for William Tryon's raid of Connecticut ports in July before returning to New York in late-August.
 During this time he learnt that the Americans had carried out a combined land and sea assault on a recently established British outpost on Penobscot Bay.
 Collier gathered his forces and rushed to the scene in his flagship, supported by four frigates.
 He was unable to attack as soon as he arrived, being forced to wait for daylight to advance up the river.
 By the time he moved into the harbour, the Americans had re-embarked men and stores and withdrawn up the river.
 Collier gave chase, eventually forcing the Americans to burn their ships and flee into the woods.
 Four armed vessels nevertheless fell into Collier's hands, while the American fleet of 19 armed and 24 provision and transport vessels was destroyed.
 This decisively defeated the largest rebel naval force of the war, inflicting what was the United States' worst defeat at sea until the Attack on Pearl Harbor.
-When King George III was informed of Collier's exploits, he said:
+When George III was informed of Collier's exploits, he said:

 Replaced as commander-in-chief by Admiral Mariot Arbuthnot while at sea, Collier was recalled to Great Britain.
 He sailed home aboard HMS Daphne, and arrived in Portsmouth on 29 November 1779.
 He assumed command of the 74-gun HMS Canada early in 1780.
 He commanded her in the English Channel, and participated in the relief of Gibraltar on 12 April 1781 with Vice-Admiral George Darby's force.
 While returning to England, Collier fell in with and after a short engagement captured the 44-gun Spanish frigate Leocadia.
 On his return he resigned his commission, having had some falling out or disagreement with the government, or the First Lord of the Admiralty Lord Sandwich.